 If at any stage from the point at which a complaint is raised, we believe there is a case to answer and a disciplinary offence might have been committed, we will instigate our disciplinary procedure.
 We will keep you informed of the outcome.

-This is a non-contractual policy and procedure.
+This is a non-contractual policy and procedure which will be reviewed from time to time.